 Types of Cloud Computing: Cloud Deployment Models

-Clouds are established in different models, types, and services that help companies offer the right solution depending on what the business need.
-The first thing to consider when determining the type of cloud deployment or cloud computing architecture that is going to be implemented in the cloud services is the three different ways to deploy cloud services: on a public cloud, private cloud, or hybrid cloud.
+Clouds are establish in different models, types, and services that help companies offer the right solution depending on what the business need.
+The first thing to consider when determining the type of cloud deployment or cloud computing architecture that is going to be implement in the cloud services is the three different ways to deploy cloud services: on a public cloud, private cloud, or hybrid cloud.

-- Private Cloud: Refers to a cloud environment in a data center that is dedicated exclusively to companies or organizations who are concerned with sharing their resources to the public cloud.
-Private clouds are implemented on the servers owned, managed, and accessible by the company through the Internet or private internal network.
+- Private Cloud: Refers to a cloud environment in a data center that is dedicate exclusively to companies or organizations who are concern with sharing their resources to the public cloud.
+Private clouds are implement on the servers own, manage, and accessible by the company through the Internet or private internal network.